-There are two pieces of wedding stationery typically used to communicate this information: Save the Dates and wedding invitations.
-But knowing which to use, and when to send them, can be tricky for the uninitiated (especially with RSVP cards, enclosure cards, and a ream of other stationery to organize).
-To help you work past another watershed moment in your wedding planning timeline, then, we’ve put together a comparison of both stationery types.
+Still, knowing which to use, and when to send them, can be tricky for the uninitiated (especially with RSVP cards, enclosure cards, and a ream of other stationery to organize).
+To help you work past another watershed moment in your wedding planning timeline, then, we’ve put together a comparison of Save the Dates vs. invitations.
 Time for a matrimonial-themed game of ‘Spot the Difference’!

 According to The Knot, Save the Dates are “exactly what they sound like – a heads-up to your guests so they can mark their calendars.”
 There’s no need to go dress shopping or buying wedding cards just yet, but guests can make preliminary checks, such as planning air travel or penciling in their vacation time.
 On the other hand, wedding invitations are a detailed, finalized notice about your upcoming wedding, and recipients can proceed from there to make any outstanding arrangements.

-Wording: What Should I Write in a Save the Date vs. a Wedding Invitation?
+What Should I Write in Save the Dates vs. Invitations?

 The details can be relatively sparse on a Save the Date.
 In fact, by listing nothing other than the approximate location and date, you can build suspense: think of it as a teaser or TV spot that increases anticipation for the full reveal!
 Focus on your names and an eye-catching photo of you both, since a Save the Date also functions as an engagement announcement.
 Meanwhile, wedding invitations shouldn’t leave anything to the imagination: be exact about the time and location, and provide information about how to RSVP and reach the venue.